alexle/alexle.github.com/posts/2017-running.markdown

    layout="responsive"
    width=800
    height=533></amp-img>
-<div class="separator">Strawberry Fields, Mile 30</div>
+<div class="separator">Like a kid in a play pen, Strawberry Fields, Mile 30</div>
 </p>

 The race was a blast.
 I remember reaching out to talk with anyone around me.
 Whooping and hollering each time I entered an aid station.
 Feeling giddy (and a bit delirious) the longer the race went on.

 At one of the aid stations, I came in and said, "Hello!
 Could I get 3 coconut waters, 4 salt tabs, and 3 GUs?
-Oh and a couple Coke-Backs if you can, thanks".
-Uh.. where did I think I was, a night club in Vegas ordering a round of drinks?
+Oh and a couple Coke-Backs if you can, thanks" - wait, where did I think I was, a night club in Vegas ordering a round of drinks?

-At mile 30, I let loose a 7:17 mile.
+At mile 30, I laid out a 7:17 mile.
 I remember looking down at my legs thinking, how is this even possible right now.

 After 32.2 miles and 4800 ft of gain, I finished in - [5:22:27][9] - good enough for 15th overall on a historically fast course!